 A. You’ve probably heard of the Library of Congress (LOC) in Washington, D.C.
 This stoic and ever-expanding repository stores all the copyrighted works that are registered with the federal government.
 Visit the LOC’s website for complete information about what copyright is and how it works.
-In short, you fill out a two page form (downloadable from the LOC website, along with instructions on how to complete it), insert a check for $40 (check the pricing as it changes periodically), and mail in the form, your check, and a copy of your manuscript (what they call a “deposit”).
+In short, you fill out a two page form (downloadable from the LOC website, along with instructions on how to complete it), insert a check (check the pricing as it changes periodically), and mail in the form, your check, and a copy of your manuscript (what they call a “deposit”).
 Online submission was being added, but at the time of this writing it had not yet been implemented.

 Q. Do I have to fill out this form and pay the Library of Congress to have my work protected?

 A. No. Technically, and I guess legally (again, consult an attorney), a work is copyrighted once you finish it.
 That might mean saying “That’s a wrap,” (or, “Thank God, I’m finished”; or, “Man, that’s the best thing I’ve ever written!”) and saving it for the final time on your PC.

 Put a copyright notice on the work, though my understanding is that it’s not technically necessary to do so.
 However, it costs nothing to do so.
 If there’s a well displayed copyright notice, it’s hard for a judge to buy a defendant’s claim of “Oops, I didn’t know it was protected work.”
 Keep in mind that if there’s ever a dispute, you’ll have to have a foolproof way of proving you wrote, and completed, the work on a particular date.
 In my opinion, it’s worth having official protection afforded by a Library of Congress-registered copyright.
 It’s an inexpensive way of protecting yourself.